BCDevOps/devops-platform-workshops/openshift-201/network-policy.md

 ## ACS Network flows baseline

 ACS will generate a baseline network flow for our deployments this can be viewed from the `Network Graph` section, clicking on a deployment, then `baseline settings`.
 Again this is handy to visualize but as we have a deny all default network policy in place we shouldn't see too much here that is different that what we set in our network policies.
-We may see some additional ports here for things like DNS and metrics  .
+We may see some additional ports here for things like DNS and metrics.

 From the `baseline settings` tab you can also click on `simulate baseline as network policy`.
 This will generate a YAML network policy file with rules for the observed baseline traffic.